Trump Meets Finalists; May Expand Search For National Security Adviser

 White House officials reportedly clarified on Sunday that the new adviser would have autonomy over staffing decisions, an issue that has been reported to have discouraged some other candidates.

-The Reuters News Agency reports:
+Reuters reports:

 Trump's first choice to fill the job after Flynn's departure, Vice Admiral Robert Harward, turned it down, citing family and financial reasons.
 Another potential choice, David Petraeus, a retired general and former CIA chief who resigned in 2012 over an extramarital affair, was cut from the president's short list.
 Sources familiar with the candidates' thinking said they both wanted control over staffing of their team, and Trump was reluctant to grant that authority.